Argos Multilingual Delivers Strong Financial Performance in 2018 with Life Sciences Industry Focus

 Brexit (United Kingdom’s separation from the European Union) is a complicated subject that has many implications including trade, immigration, and transportation.

 On June 23, 2016, United Kingdom citizens voted to leave the EU.
-On March 29, 2019, UK intends to withdraw from the EU.
-How the withdrawal occurs remains to be seen.
+The UK intended to withdraw from the EU on March 29, 2019, however the date has now been moved to October 31, 2019.
+How the withdrawal occurs, remains to be seen.
 The two scenarios often referred to include:

 Of course, there are resources and costs associated with these changes; including regulatory filings, quality documentation updates, labeling revisions, distribution strategies, etc. The relabeling transition timeline for product moving from a UK-based notified body to an EU27 notified body is still unknown.
 With a Soft Brexit scenario, there may be a lengthier amount of time to revise product labeling.